For a Teaching Assistant the job is all about making a difference, on a daily basis…

 I try to do as much as possible to help out whoever is teaching the lesson by assisting with lesson plans and doing any paperwork or admin that I can.
 But my job is about much more than that.
 Just being there for the children, and seeing the smile on their faces when I help them solve a tricky maths problem or answer a question, is incredibly rewarding.

-The most useful qualifications to a potential Teaching Assistant will generally include some form of work placement, allowing you to learn in a practical setting – such as the Level 3 Teaching Assistant course.
-Or, you could choose a course that specialises in a certain area, such as a Level 3 QCF & SEN Teaching Assistant course.
+The most useful qualifications to a potential Teaching Assistant will generally include some form of work placement, allowing you to learn in a practical setting – take a look at the Teaching Assistant courses available.
+Or, you could choose a course that specialises in a certain area like the Level 3 QCF & SEN Teaching Assistant which focuses on Special Educational Needs (SEN).